Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

 Decision infrastructure improves procurement, refresh planning, compliance, and AI-driven asset management by ensuring transparency, accountability, and continuous learning.

-What are the Implementation Path?
+What Is the Enterprise Implementation Path?

 Phase 1: Context Foundation (Months 1-2)